nikita-chistyakov/dbt_practice/README.md

 ---

 ### **6. Share and Collaborate**
-- Share the GitHub repository link with others for feedback or collaboration.
+- Sharing the GitHub repository link with others allows for feedback or collaboration.
-- Add a `README.md` file to explain the purpose of your project and how to use it.
+- Adding a `README.md` file explains the purpose of my project and a high-level overview on how to use it.